sm2598/sm2598/README.md

 - 👋 Hi, I’m Sung Woo Min, just call me Steve!
 - 👀 I love creating beautiful software and designs that will leave a positive impact to the community.
-- 🌱 I’m currently learning React Native CLI and Kotlin.
+- 🌱 I’m currently learning React Native CLI.
 - 📫 How to reach me: sm2598@cornell.edu

 <!---